 Audit Log

 The Audit Log provides a chronological record of all significant actions taken within your organization — who did what, when, from where, and what changed.
-Use it to investigate incidents, verify compliance, and understand how your team interacts with Printago.
+Use it to investigate incidents, verify compliance, and understand how your team and systems interact with Printago.

 Audit logging is currently in beta and available for free on all commercial accounts.
 It will become a paid feature in a future update.